sensorario/go-design-patterns/behavioral/state/README.md

 In the following example I'll show you state pattern at work to implement a guess number game.

-Main important thin here is the following interface that represents a step of this game.
+Main important thing here is the following interface that represents a step of guess number game.
 In terms of state pattern represent a state.
-A state must execute the game context and show its name.
-We will see that a step may chose next step and decide if the state machine is finished or not.
+A state must execute the game according to game context.
+We will see that a step may define Context's next step and decide if the state machine is finished or not.
 In this implementation a step returns a boolean value.

 ```go
 type GameStep interface {